ohpiglet/ohpiglet/README.md

 # README

-This repo is a fork of [Forever Jekyll - A simple, elegant & full featured Jekyll theme](https://forever-jekyll.github.io) and, minimalist at that origin repo is, I've removed a bunch of stuff that I don't need.
+This repo is a fork of [Forever Jekyll](https://forever-jekyll.github.io) and, minimalist at that origin repo is, I've removed a bunch of stuff that I don't need.

 I am using it to migrate my **/ohpiglet** blog away from WordPress and into Jekyll.